mrciolino/Low-Bar-Brawlers/Readme.md

 Eleven adventurers ventured out into an unknown world on a dangerous quest.
 This is the story of their chaotic journey.

 * Click on a poster to view and download the full-size image for digital or print.
-* View the cast of characters and their stories.
+* View the cast of characters and their profiles.
+* Check out the map to visual journey through the story.

 ## Built With 🛠️

 This project was built using the following technologies: